Quantcast

 Overtime

-Missouri requires employers to pay employees overtime at a rate of 1½ time their regular rate when they work more than 40 hours in a workweek, unless otherwise exempt.
+Missouri labor laws require employers to pay employees overtime at a rate of 1½ time their regular rate when they work more than 40 hours in a workweek, unless otherwise exempt.
 MO Rev. Stat.
 290.505.
 See FLSA: Overtime for more information regarding overtime requirements.

 Meals and Breaks